100 Years of History

 Sunday School on Porches and Train Station

-In the summer of 1921, before the church was built, about 22 believers gathered for Sunday School on local porches, including Joseph Young Sr.’s on 18th Street, Mollie Robinson’s, and Mrs. Carl Hensley’s.
-Mrs. Hensley also held song fests and fellowship in her home.
-As the Sunday School grew full over the following year, they moved to the Beach Arlington train station after the Sunday train passed through.
+In the summer of 1921, before the church was built, about 22 believers gathered for Sunday School on local porches.
+These included those of Joseph Young Sr. on 18th Street, Mollie Robinson, and Mrs. Carl Hensley, who also held song fests and fellowship.
+As the Sunday School grew full in the following year, they moved it to the Beach Arlington train station after the Sunday train passed through.

 Fire Department and the Church